danibachar/kube-multi-cluster-managment/koss-application-testing/README.md

 On your management host (must have access to the Kubernetes cluster), you should install the following tools

 - Homebrew - all of our installations are using homebrew, which is a package for macOS/linux (`https://stackoverflow.com/questions/33353618/can-i-use-homebrew-on-ubuntu/56982151`)
-- Helm - used as a package manager for Kubernetes (using homebrew `brew install helm` / `arch -arm64 brew install helm`)
+- Helm - used as a package manager for Kubernetes (using homebrew `brew install helm` / `arch -arm64 brew install helm`) or for other linux distributions (`https://helm.sh/docs/intro/install/`)
   - Add repos:
     - `helm repo add bitnami https://charts.bitnami.com/bitnami`
     - `helm repo add prometheus-community https://prometheus-community.github.io/helm-charts`